Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ###TAGS

 ***What are tags for?***
 Tags are a way to categorize a post, usually by topic.
-Searching for a tag will show all public posts that have that tag.
+Searching for a tag shows all posts with that tag that you can see (both public and private posts).
 This lets people who are interested in a given topic find recent public posts about it.

 ***Can I put tags in comments or just in posts?***
 A tag added to a comment will still appear as a link to that tag's page, but it will not make that post (or comment) appear on that tag page.
 This only works for tags in posts.